 Suffolk Summer School Tuition Rates

-Tuition costs for the 2014 regular summer school program are charged per credit hour.
-Please visit the Office of the Bursar online for JD and LL.M. summer rates in addition to summer joint degree program charges.
+Tuition costs for the 2017 regular summer school program are charged per credit hour.
+Please visit the Office of the Bursar online for JD and LL.M. summer rates in addition to summer dual degree program charges.

 Summer Federal Direct Loans

-To apply, complete the 2014-2015 Free Application for Federal Student Aid and the Summer 2014 Financial Aid Application [PDF].
-Students can apply for summer loan funding at any time during their summer enrollment.
-However, in order to avoid the 25% deposit for summer Boston registration or to ensure funding is received prior to your program departure date, all forms should be completed and submitted by March 1st.
-Forms submitted after March 1st will be processed in the order in which they are received.
-For detailed information on the financial aid application process, please visit "Applying for Aid".
+Students can apply for additional summer loan funding (Federal PLUS or private, alternative loan), if required at any time during their summer enrollment.
+However, to avoid loss of registration and/or to ensure that financial aid is awarded prior to the billing due date, all loan forms should be completed and submitted by April 15th.
+Forms submitted after April 15th will be processed in the order in which they are received.
+For detailed information on the financial aid application process, please visit